unfoldingWord-dev/translationStudio-Info/docs/tTranslate.rst

 8. Type in the translation for that chunk on the page.
 This should not be a word-for-word translation, but it should be expressed in a way that would sound natural to a native speaker of the language.

-  a.
-Start translating with a blind draft.
+  * Start translating with a blind draft.
 Set aside the source text and draft the chunk as well as you can without looking back at the text.

-  b.
-Write everything that you remember about that chunk.
+  * Write everything that you remember about that chunk.

-  c.
-Do not look back at the source text for this chunk until you begin the editing steps.
+  * Do not look back at the source text for this chunk until you begin the editing steps.

 9. When you are finished working, swipe up to work on the next chunk.